GMJ2023/The-DTF-Companion/DTF Folder Guide.md

        ↓
 Process complete – ready for the next cycle
 ```

 ---

 ### 🎯 In Summary

-From drop to upload, every folder has its role.
+From start to finish, every folder has its role.
 The system quietly handles conversions, checks, and uploads —
-all you need to do is drop your timesheets in **`Timesheets`** and let automation do the rest. ✅
+everything happens automatically, with no manual steps or missed files. ✅

 ---